The Major Arcana

 XX Judgment:

 Ancient/Modern Examples: The Last Judgment, Goddess Nuit, diplomats, mediators, judges, and St. Peter the gatekeeper.
-Movies: Shawshank Redemption, The Color Purple, It's a Wonderful Life, High Fidelity, Waking Life, Monster's Ball, Schindler's List, The 6th Sense, Everything is Illuminated, Seven Pounds and 9.
+Movies: Shawshank Redemption, The Color Purple, It's a Wonderful Life, High Fidelity, Waking Life, Monster's Ball, Schindler's List, The 6th Sense, Everything is Illuminated, Seven Pounds, and Moonlight.
 Judgment is about dealing with transitions.
 Evaluations of yourself and others, having a clean slate, making peace with the past and paying off karmic depts.
 Rising above negativity to resolve a situation.

 XXI The World: